-- 1. Completing the Student Teaching placements application. - Access via myLongwood and select the appropriate graduate program area. - Detailed instructions are posted on the OPS website, if needed. - 2.
-Requesting positive faculty recommendation(s) as specified by the program area. - Faculty complete the recommendations online, using the faculty tab of myLongwood.
+- 1. Completing the Student Teaching placements application. - Access via myLongwood and select the appropriate graduate program area. - Detailed instructions are posted on the OPS website, if needed. - Requesting positive faculty recommendation(s) via myLongwood as specified by the program area.